Itsmeammar/web-recon-scanner/README.md

 ## About
 An automated website vulnerability assessment scanner that performs reconnaissance and security testing on web applications.

+This script was generated with the help of AI, guided by thoughtful prompts and design decisions by the author.

 ## Features
 - 🔍 IP Discovery
 - 🌐 Network Scanning with Nmap